 Prabhat Jha, CTO of the Net Promoter Score platform Wootric adds, “Be sure to solicit plenty of user input.
 Some years ago I learned this the hard way.
 The software enterprise where I worked did not have a rigorous system in place for listening to customers.
-We had collaborated internally on our roadmap priorities, and thought we knew our customer’s needs.
-We missed key features though, and as a result there was very little adoption of the first version of the product.
-We ended up having to do a second release very quickly in order to get traction. “
+We had collaborated internally on our roadmap priorities and thought we knew our customer’s needs.
+We missed key features, though, and as a result, there was very little adoption of the first version of the product.
+We ended up having to do a second release very quickly in order to get traction.”

 4. Product Roadmaps Should be Visual

 Ultimately, a product roadmap is a communication tool — an execution strategy you will use to convey your product plans and goals to a variety of constituencies.
-And the best way to communicate a complex initiative is visually.
+And the best way to communicate a complex initiative is visual.
 If your roadmap is simply a long list of features presented in a spreadsheet, people’s eyes will glaze over.

 Another valuable reason to make your product roadmap visual is that it forces you to be ruthless about which initiatives to include and which to leave out.
 Venture capitalist Guy Kawasaki’s “10/20/30 Rule of PowerPoint” instructs that PowerPoint presentations should have 10 slides, last no longer than 20 minutes, and contain onscreen text no smaller than 30 points.
 In addition to making the presentation more digestible for an audience, this exercise forces the presenter to distill both the whole talk and each individual slide down to its most essential elements.

 The same is true for product roadmaps.
-If you use a visual tool for creating your roadmap — such as PowerPoint or a visual roadmap software application — that exercise will force you to distill your plan down to only those initiatives that serve your product’s strategic goals and vision.
+If you use a visual tool for creating your roadmaps — such as PowerPoint or a visual roadmap software application — that exercise will force you to distill your plan down to only those initiatives that serve your product’s strategic goals and vision.

 Looking at this from another angle, if your roadmap contains 1,000 initiatives, that probably means you haven’t done a good job of prioritizing and strategizing what needs to be included in your product.
 Indeed, if you do have a list of 1,000 initiatives, your document could probably be more accurately called a backlog than a roadmap.